elusivecodes/fQuery/docs/QuerySet.md

 **Fade Out**

-Add a fade out animation to the queue for each node.
+Add a fade out animation to the default queue for each node.

 - `options` is an object containing properties to define how the animation should be handled.
     - `duration` is the number of milliseconds that the animation should last, and will default to *1000*.